BAS | Process 04 - Layering & Curing

 THE HEART OF YUN-DE

 Time is our most vital medium.
+After curing, we de gloss the surface with a fine abrasive brick (Cotton) to create micro tooth for the next layer.
 This phase cannot be rushed.
-It is the rhythmic, repetitive process of application and resting that transforms raw sap into a medium of enduring permanence.
+It is the rhythmic, repetitive process of application and resting that transforms raw sap into a medium of lasting resilience.

-The prepared lacquer is applied to the leveled body in ultra-thin coats.
-Each layer is smoothed onto the surface with absolute precision, ensuring no air or impurities are trapped beneath.
+The prepared lacquer is applied to the leveled body in exceptionally fine coats.
+Each layer is smoothed onto the surface with exacting precision, carefully working to prevent air or impurities from being trapped beneath.

 The Yun Dike (Curing Room)